Sack of Rome (410): Background

-In 394, Alaric led a force of Visigoths as part of Theodosius' Eastern Roman army to invade the Western Roman Empire.
+In 394, Alaric led a force of Visigoths as part of Theodosius's Eastern Roman army to invade the Western Roman Empire.
 At the Battle of the Frigidus, around half the Visigoths present died fighting the Western Roman army led by the usurper Eugenius and his general Arbogast.
 Theodosius won the battle, and although Alaric was given the title comes for his bravery, tensions between the Goths and Romans grew as it seemed the Roman generals had sought to weaken the Goths by making them bear the brunt of the fighting.
 Alaric was also enraged he had not been granted a higher office in the imperial administration.